-If at any time disassembly of the weapon

-is indicated for repairs, etc. it is recommended that the gun be returned to the factory, or you should at least employ the services of a qualishould at least employ the services of a qualified gunsmith.
+If at any time disassembly of the weapon is indicated for repairs, etc. it is recommended that the gun be returned to the factory, or you should at least employ the services of a qualified gunsmith.

 To keep revolvers in proper condition, and to insure perfect functioning in time of need, it is essential that they be kept clean and coated with a rust inhibiting oil.
-Care is required to prevent rust, especially in damp, humid climates, or when sweaty hands come in contact with the care.
+Care is required to prevent rust, especially in damp, humid climates, or when sweaty hands come in contact with the guns.